Coping With Epilepsy Neurofeedback Practitioner Directory

 Im thinking you might be right although its hard for me to tell weather its from the keppra or just from the vur .....
 Ive sat around this morning thinking its been almost 9 years since ive had a kidney infection have only had uti's and bladder infections that would sometimes go away with rest and drinking lots water......

 im really not well from this kidney infection and it just kinda started like a few weeks ago slight pressure felt in my left kidney and i thought i had a uti that would go away..... urination out put is not good somthing ive not had that often and now have.....
-Ive called myy neurologist's office left a message for them to call me im going to tell them i refuse to take these meds any longer....
-Im afraid of what they are going to say... i dont care at this point... i dont like even the possibility of having drug induced kidney problems... i almost died when i was little from vur.... im not willing to take the risk of using anti-epileptic drugs any more...... im annoyed right now....
+Ive called myy neuro's office left a message for them to call me im going to tell them i refuse to take these meds any longer....
+Im afraid of what they are going to say...:cry: i dont care at this point... i dont like even the possibility of having drug induced kidney problems... i almost died when i was little from vur.... im not willing to take the risk of using aeds any more...... im annoyed right now....

 Love angel